 This same type of free radical damage may be involved in the development of dementia, heart disease, stroke, diabetes, and atherosclerosis – to name a few.

-So, free radicals are bad for you?
+Are free radicals are bad for you?

 Yes, but before you hate all radicals, let me say that A FEW of them are necessary.
 Their presence inside a cell can indicate that the cell is damaged and ready to be disposed of by the larger cells (macrophages, the little Pac-Man garbage collectors) responsible for cleaning up debris.
 Cells with unwanted bacteria often have radicals, which signal to the extracellular environment that they need help.
 But, when too many free radicals show up, it’s impossible to keep track of the helpful, signaling molecules versus the destructive, mutation-causing ones.
 The clean-up cells get overwhelmed and confused, and then it’s the Nordstrom scene all over again.

 Finding the right balance is the trick.
 Despite the beneficial actions of antioxidants inside the body, high-dose antioxidant supplements have not been conclusively shown to prevent the diseases caused by oxidative damage, and can even be harmful.
 However, consuming antioxidant-rich foods (see recipe below!), and using skin products high in antioxidants can help keep free radicals at optimum levels.

 Are antioxidants good for my skin?